 Technically Tug Hill is not a flat plateau but a cuesta — a 2100 square mile chunk of sedimentary rock — a sloped surface that rises over 1500 feet from west to east, downwind from Lake Ontario.
 As Arctic air blows across the lake it picks up moisture and dumps it as snow on the slope of Tug Hill.

-Lake Ontario is much deeper than Lake Erie, so it doesn’t freeze over in the winter, extending the lake effect season.
+Lake Ontario is much deeper than Lake Erie.
+As a result, Ontario doesn’t freeze over in the winter, extending the lake effect season for the larger body of water.

 Another factor called fetch is defined as the distance that an air mass travels over a body of water.
 Generally, the larger the fetch, the more precipitation produced.
 Lake Ontario is nearly 200 miles long, and Tug Hill is in position to maximize the impact of that fetch.